hibooboo2/site-container-info/README.md

-Simple node server that you can hit to findout if you have a connection to where ever the server is running.

-Might add other small random things to it like getting a random quote from /r or other things.
+Node server you run on a docker host.
+Assuming you have a https://github.com/jwilder/nginx-proxy container setup.

+this server will tell you what servers the proxy is exposing and their urls.

+So if you run `docker run -d -e VIRTUAL_HOST=x.example.com ghost` You can go to x.example.com and a ghost install will be there.